w3c/wcag-act-rules/content/rules/ff89c9/proposed.md

 [Subclass roles][subclass role] of [required context roles][] are not automatically included as possible [required context roles][].
 For example, the [`feed`](https://www.w3.org/TR/wai-aria-1.2/#feed) role is not a possible [required context role][] for [`listitem`](https://www.w3.org/TR/wai-aria-1.2/#listitem), even though [`feed`](https://www.w3.org/TR/wai-aria-1.2/#feed) is a [subclass role][] of the [`list`](https://www.w3.org/TR/wai-aria-1.2/#list) role.

 Some user agents try to correct missing [required context roles][] or incorrect [content model][].
 This often results, for example, in an isolated list item being presented as part of a one-item list containing only itself.
 Therefore, most test cases contain several targets to try and circumvent these corrections in order to better demonstrate the issue.

+### Assumptions

+The rule assumes that the [explicit role][] of the applicable elements is appropriate for their element.
+I.e. A heading incorrectly marked up with `role="cell"` does not fail [success criterion 1.3.1 Info and Relationships][sc131] for not being in the context of a `row`.
+Having an inappropriate role is itself an issue under 1.3.1 Info and Relationships, so in either scenario a failure of this rule means this success criterion is not satisfied.

+### Accessibility Support

+- User agents do not all have the same accessibility tree.
+This can lead to different results for this rule, depending on which accessibility tree is used as input.
+- `aria-owns` has limited support in some user agents.
+- There exist some combination of popular browsers and assistive technologies who do not announce correctly relationships based on a mix of [implicit][implicit role] and [explicit][explicit role] roles.

 ### Bibliography